 Make your own

-- Take a wrap, and top it with a heaping ⅓ cup of refried beans, spreading it out over half the wrap.
-Sprinkle overtop of this about a ¼ cup of the soy veggie ground mix.
+- Spread a heaping ⅓ cup of refried beans over half of a wrap.
+Sprinkle ¼ cup of the veggie ground mix overtop of that.

-- Bake in the oven on the centre rack for 7 - 10 minutes, until the wraps are lightly golden.
-If after 10 minutes they are not golden enough to your liking, turn on the broiler and grill them for a minute.
-Keep your eye on it so it doesn't burn in that time.
+- Bake in the oven for 7 - 10 minutes, or until the wraps are lightly golden.
+Optionally, if after 10 minutes they aren't yet golden, turn on the broiler and grill them for a minute.
+Keep your eye on them so they don't burn.

-- Tip: some fillings don't freeze well, like tofu, fresh tomatoes, or lettuce.
+- * If adding other toppings, note some don't freeze well, like tofu, tomatoes, and lettuce.
 Instead, add those as fresh toppings on the day you're eating the wrap.